-Individualized Major: A minimum of 30 and a maximum of 48 at the senior level in the subject of concentration are required including at least $\star 6$ at the 400-level.
-Specific required courses will vary by individual program; however, all students in the Individualized Major program must complete INT D 222 (3) and INT D 333 (3) which are required in the program but do not apply to the minimum and maximum required for the major.
+Individualized Major: A minimum of \star 30 and a maximum of \star 48 at the senior level in the subject of concentration are required including at least \star 6 at the 400-level.
+Specific required courses will vary by individual program; however, all students in the Individualized Major program must complete INT D 222 (\star 3) and INT D 333 (\star 3) which are required in the program but do not apply to the minimum and maximum required for the major.

-See §43.3(5) regarding regulations pertaining to use of cross-listed courses
+See §43.3(5) regarding regulations pertaining to use of cross-listed

-Individualized Minor: A minimum of ★24 and a maximum of ★42 in the minor subject of concentration is required, including at least 6 at the 300 or 400-level.
-Specific required courses will vary by individual program; however, all students in the Individualized Minor program must complete INT D 222 (\bigstar 3) and INT D 333 (3) which do not apply to the minimum and maximum required for the minor
+Individualized Minor: A minimum of ★18 senior level and a maximum of ★42 in the minor subject of concentration is required, including at least ★6 at the 300 or 400-level.
+Specific required courses will vary by individual program; however, all students in the Individualized Minor program must complete INT D 222 (★3) and INT D 333 (★3) which do not apply to the minimum and maximum required for the minor.

-See §43.3(5) regarding regulations pertaining to use of cross-listed courses
+See \$43.3(5) regarding regulations pertaining to use of cross-listed courses.